ascherer/cwebbin/ctwill.md

 to apply, you can use '**-**' as the second argument.

-**ctwill** is exactly like **cweave** except that it produces much better documentation, for which you must work harder.
+**ctwill** is exactly like **cweave** except that it produces much better documentation, for which you must work much harder.
 You should run **ctwill** twice, once to prime the pump and once to get decent answers.
 Moreover, you must run the output twice through TeX.